playframework/playframework/documentation/manual/working/commonGuide/configuration/ThreadPools.md

 Then in your code, you would create `Future`s and pass the relevant `ExecutionContext` for the type of work that `Future` was doing.

 > **Note:** The configuration namespace can be chosen freely, as long as it matches the dispatcher ID passed to `app.actorSystem.dispatchers.lookup`.
+The `CustomExecutionContext` class will do this for you automatically.

 ### Few specific thread pools